mudassirali007/Code-Challenge-Xiangmei/readme.md

 Once the application is loaded please visit the *code challange* page for the requirements.
 Searching the project source files for the phrase **"Code Challange"** will yield results relevant to each task excluding the bonus items.

 ## How to Return

-Please email a zip file of the project to davey@bodis.com

 Exclude the following directories: